 Notice also, that Social Security, not Medicare, determine whether you qualify for SSDI checks.

-Enrollment in Medicare Under 65: Part A and Part B
+Enrollment in Medicare for Disabled Under 65: Part A and Part B

 You’ll be automatically enrolled after you’ve received Social Security Disability benefits for 24 months.
 You will receive a Medicare Card in the mail three months before your 25th month of disability which makes you eligible for both parts of Original Medicare: Part A and Part B when you are under age 65.